 - Salt Cave – for natural healing elements

-The Aqua Park Zakopane is one of the largest and most modern facilities in the region.
+The Aqua Park Zakopane is one of the region’s largest and most modern facilities.
 It truly is a great way to spend a day in Zakopane.
 Mix fun with health and healing for your body.
 There is a restaurant on-site to grab drinks and food.

 Address: Jagiellońska street 3134-500 Adamierz Zaskopane Email: www.aquapark.zakopane.pl